PlanetXtreme/MFAudioBatch/README.md

 "OutputFile"	Output file to convert to

+An example command line call to MFAudio, that does not use this batch script, may look like this:

+"G:\Tools\MFAudio.exe" /IC1 /IF20000 /OTWAVU "G:\compound\r_state0_9_alt.vgs" "G:\compound\output.wav"

+Exe, arguments, input file, output file

 # Line 24 labels the input files to target
 default is .vgs, change as necessary